keymanapp/help.keyman.com/developer/17.0/context/kmc.md

 ### Examples

 `kmc build project.kpj`
-: Compile all components of a keyboard or model project named `project.kpj` KMComp will respect the path settings within the project file.
+: Compile all components of a keyboard or model project named `project.kpj`. kmc will respect the path settings within the project file.
 This is the recommended way to build, as it will build keyboards, models and packages all in one step.
 You can also call `kmc build <folder>` to build the project in the referenced folder, e.g. `kmc build .`.